We’re here to empower you, not just heal pelvic floor dysfunction.

 Katie founded ATL Pelvic Health in 2021 after recognizing the need for pelvic floor physical therapy specialized to women’s needs.
 However, her personal journey into pelvic health began well before then: After a hip injury sidelined her from running, she saw an orthopedic PT who referred her to a pelvic PT.
 From there, Katie’s eyes were opened to how many women of all ages likely experience similar symptoms without knowing where to turn.

-With ATL Pelvic Health, her goal is to educate, provide resources and guide women through caring for their bodies.
+With ATL Pelvic Health, her goal is to educate, provide resources and guide people through caring for their bodies.
 There is still a large stigma around talking about peeing, pooping or sex, but she wants to normalize these topics.

 For many women, pelvic floor dysfunction can stem from pregnancy, childbirth and postpartum recovery.
 Although we treat clients (including men!) across all stages of life, she is proud that ATL Pelvic Health is changing the care available to new moms.
 Katie’s hope is that you can return to the activities you love without pain or peeing your pants.